RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 C. 	Systems
 D. 	Data lifespan information

-### Question # 43 - 	Jim’s organization wants to implement cryptographic erasure as their primary means of destroying data when they are done with it.
+### [tricky] Question # 43 - 	Jim’s organization wants to implement cryptographic erasure as their primary means of destroying data when they are done with it.
 What first step is required to support this through the data’s lifecycle?
 A.	Hash all of the data at creation.
 B.	Zero- wipe drives before they are used to ensure no previous data is resident.
 C.	Encrypt the drive or volume at creation.